-This course teaches in-depth story formats and advanced news writing skills for print, online and broadcast media.
+This course teaches in-depth story formats and advanced news writing skills for print, online, and broadcast media.
 Instruction includes training in news research, and editing across journalistic platforms.

 The prerequisite is EJA 2040.
-There is a lab fee.
-This class is offered every semester.
+There is a course fee.
+This course is offered every semester.